-The following bar chart contrasts percentages of Meagher County's and the United States' population cohorts.
-Meagher County has a relatively older population compared to that of the United States.
-In 2010 the median age in Meagher County was 50 years and the median age in the United States was 37.
-It is projected that the median age in Meagher County will be 52 by 2017.
+Meagher County has an older population compared to that of the United States.
+In 2018 the median age in Meagher County was 53 years and the community is expected to continue to grey with a projected median age in 2023 of 54 years.

-Source: U.S. Census Bureau, 2010 Census
+Source: U.S. Census Bureau